-What is Healthy Living?
-(My HealtheVet) Practicing healthy living generally makes people feel good and have more energy than people who do not practice healthy habits.
-So what are these healthy living habits?
+What is Healthy Living? - Practicing healthy living generally makes people feel good and have more energy than people who do not practice healthy habits.

-Getting Immunized (My HealtheVet) Being immunized is one way to stay healthy.
+Getting Immunized - Being immunized is one way to stay healthy.
 Immunizations (also known as vaccines) prevent disease and save lives.

 Updated October 1, 2010